Dash-Industry-Forum/Guidelines-TimingModel/21-Timing.inc.md

 Services may publish in-band events to explicitly signal MPD validity instead of expecting clients to regularly refresh on their own initiative.
 This enables finer control by the service but might not be supported by all clients.

-This document requires:
-* Services SHALL NOT require clients to support in-band events.
+Services SHALL NOT require clients to support in-band events.

 #### Conditional MPD downloads #### {#conditional-mpd-downloads}